qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 Note that there is also a `C++` version of swap(won't work on `C`)!
 For more details, see [pointers - Pass by reference in C for swapping function - Stack Overflow](https://stackoverflow.com/a/73925857/12614515) [pointers - Passing by reference in C - Stack Overflow](https://stackoverflow.com/questions/2229498/passing-by-reference-in-c)
-In `C`, pass by reference is only a illusion!

 ```cpp
 void swap(int &a, int &b){